natescorp/natescorp.github.io/README.md

-# presentation, powered by reveal.js
+# That place with code just for fun

 [link2github-pages](https://natescorp.github.io)